Luis Enrique on Messi: The club is always ‘above’ any player | Malay Mail

 Bartomeu could yet respond with his resignation, having previously indicated he would step down if Messi publicly said he was the problem and agreed to stay.

-“It has been a long time since there has been a project or anything at all,” Messi said in what another sports daily Mundo Deportivo described as his “devastating” interview with website Goal yesterday.
+“It has been a long time since there has been a project or anything at all,” Messi said in what another sports daily Mundo Deportivo described as his “devastating” interview with website Goal on Friday.

 “They are always juggling and plugging gaps.”